-Acceptable masks include a surgical mask, a medical procedure mask, a respirator worn voluntarily, or a tightly woven fabric or non-woven material of at least two layers.
+We strongly recommend a high-filtration respirator (e.g., N95, KN95, KF94) that fits snuggly against your face without any gaps.
+Southwestern has supplied all students, faculty, and staff with 20 KN95 respirators for the fall semester.
+Instructions about how and where to pick-up these masks have been sent to students via email.
+If you cannot locate those instructions, email covidmanager@swlaw.edu.
+Other acceptable masks include a surgical mask, a medical procedure mask, a respirator worn voluntarily, or a tightly woven fabric or non-woven material of at least two layers.
 A mask must not have any visible holes or openings and must cover the nose and mouth.
 Acceptable masks do not include a neck gaiter, scarf, ski mask, balaclava, bandana, turtleneck, collar, or single layer of fabric.
-Face shields are not a replacement for masks but may be worn with a face shield for additional protection.
+Face shields are not a replacement for masks but may be worn with a face mask for additional protection.
 If you have a disability that prevents you from wearing a face mask, please contact the Dean of Students to discuss your situation.